galaxy-genome-annotation/python-apollo/docs/commands/organisms.rst

 **Options**::

       --blatdb TEXT      Server-side path to 2bit index of the genome for Blat --genus TEXT       Genus
       --species TEXT     Species
       --public           Should the organism be public or not --metadata TEXT    JSON formatted arbitrary metadata
-      --return_all     Return all organisms (true / false) (default true) -h, --help       Show this message and exit.
+      --suppress_output  Suppress output of all organisms (true / false) (default false)

+      -h, --help         Show this message and exit.

 ``delete_features`` command